wconrad/ftpd/README.md

 In practice, it doesn't seem to matter whether it's a Telnet session or just plain sending and receiving characters.

+The following commands defined by RFC969 are understood, but not implemented.
+They result in a "502 Command not implemented" response.

+* ABOR - Abort
+* ACCT - Account
+* ALLO - Allocate
+* APPE - Append (with create)
+* HELP - Help
+* MKD  - Make directory
+* REIN - Reinitialize
+* REST - Restart
+* RMD  - Remove directory
+* RNFR - Rename from
+* RNTO - Rename to
+* SITE - Site parameters
+* SMNT - Structure mount
+* STAT - Status
+* STOU - Store Unique
+* SYST - System

 ## DEVELOPMENT

 ### TESTS